 Rawlinson will row through the daylight hours and try to sleep for five or six hours each night.
 He will be taking 70 days’ worth of dehydrated food, which he will heat up with desalinated water.

-The seasoned adventurer is also clear what he will be taking on when he leaves Australia.
-“The Tasman Sea is an extension of the Southern Ocean – 100 kilometre per hour winds and 30 foot high waves will be common.
+The seasoned adventurer is also clear about what he will be taking on when he leaves Australia.
+“The Tasman Sea is an extension of the Southern Ocean – 100 kilometer per hour winds and 30 foot high waves will be common.
 It is a very dangerous and fickle ocean.
 Only one person so far has been successful in rowing solo from Australia to New Zealand.”

-However, when they reached Darwin at the end of the 4,200 kilometre row Rawlinson says that it was definitely the best day of the challenge so far: “No-one had rowed from Singapore to Darwin before.
+However, when they reached Darwin at the end of the 4,200 kilometer row Rawlinson says that it was definitely the best day of the challenge so far: “No-one had rowed from Singapore to Darwin before.
 I didn’t know if it was possible.
 I felt very relieved to make it.”

 In the 70 days that he will be crossing the ocean, he says that storms are 100 percent guaranteed.
 However, Rawlinson adds that it’s not how high the waves are, but how steep they are that’s his biggest concern.
-“A two-metre high wave that’s starting to break can capsize my boat.
+“A two-meter high wave that’s starting to break can capsize my boat.
 When the waves start to break things become very, very dangerous,” he says.

 He does this he explains by shortening the focus.
 “I reduce my outlook from one day, two days, down to the next 10 minutes, next one hour.
 If there is a lightning storm above my head and I’m as scared as hell, I will tell myself that no storms will ever last – that they will always blow through.”

 He knows that this could be his one and only shot at crossing the Tasman.
-“To get into a position to row across the Tasman Sea you need a lot of timings to come together – you need the right time of year, be physically ready and mature enough, you need quarter of a million dollars of financial support, the boat in place, weather coordinators… It’s not something that you throw together in a month or two.
+“To get into a position to row across the Tasman Sea you need a lot of timings to come together – you need the right time of year, be physically ready and mature enough, you need a quarter of a million dollars of financial support, the boat in place, weather coordinators… It’s not something that you throw together in a month or two.
 To turn around and jump back into the boat a month or two later probably won’t happen.
 You need to have all these stars in alignment,” says Rawlinson.